osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added descriptions to the damaging building accessories
         - Increased damage from lasers some
         - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
+        - Decreased damage on Chain Lightning a little bit
         - New projectile model for MOAB by Bobirov
         - Made Gas Stations a little bit more damaging all around
         - Slightly increased power of Small Meteor explosion (5 percent)